gregzhang616/jquery-datepicker/README.md

 });
 ```
 ##### onHide
-This callback called when picker is hide.
+A shortcut of the "hide.datepicker" event, this callback called when picker is hide.

 ```
 $().datepicker({